Athish22/TechLens/README.md

 # TechLens
-A Web-App to analysis image on the rate of 0-100
+A Web-App to analysis image on the scale of 0-100